Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Simulations and Performance Evaluations

-In this section, we investigate the proposed MECCO system by conducting both real experiments to evaluate the access control performance and numerical simulations to evaluate the efficiency of computation offloading.
+In this section, we investigate the proposed MECCO system by conducting both real experiments to evaluate the access control performance and numerical simulations to evaluate the efficiency of our proposed secure computation offloading scheme.

-\subsection{Implementation settings}
+\subsection{Implementation Settings}